angular/angular/guides/theming.md

 $dark-primary: mat-palette($mat-blue-grey);
 $dark-accent:  mat-palette($mat-amber, A200, A100, A400);
 $dark-warn:    mat-palette($mat-deep-orange);
+$dark-theme:   mat-dark-theme((
+  color: (
+    primary: $dark-primary,
-$dark-theme:   mat-dark-theme($dark-primary, $dark-accent, $dark-warn);
+    accent: $dark-accent,
+    warn: $dark-warn,
+  )
+));

-// Include the alternative theme styles inside of a block with a CSS class.
+// Include the dark color styles inside of a block with a CSS class.
 You can make this
 // CSS class whatever you want.
 In this example, any component inside of an element with
 // `.unicorn-dark-theme` will be affected by this alternate dark theme instead of the default theme.
 .unicorn-dark-theme {
-  @include angular-material-theme($dark-theme);
+  @include angular-material-color($dark-theme);
 }
 ```

 In the above example, any component inside of a parent with the `unicorn-dark-theme` class will use
 the dark theme, while other components will fall back to the default `$candy-app-theme`.

-You can include as many themes as you like in this manner.
+You can include as many color schemes as you like in this manner.
 You can also `@include` the
-`angular-material-theme` in separate files and then lazily load them based on an end-user
+`angular-material-color` in separate files and then lazily load them based on an end-user
 interaction (how to lazily load the CSS assets will vary based on your application).

 It's important to remember, however, that the `mat-core` mixin should only ever be included _once_.
+Similarly, the `angular-material-theme` mixin should not be used multiple times as it generates
+styles for all configured theming system parts.
+For example, typography styles would be generated
+multiple times, even though the configuration did not change.
+Instead, use fine-grained mixins such
+as `angular-material-color` that only result in styles being generated for the [color system][2].

 ##### Multiple themes and overlay-based components
 Since certain components (e.g. menu, select, dialog, etc.) are inside of a global overlay container,